micahelv000/Spark/README.md

 # SPARK - Searching it for you!
  ![logo - Copy](https://github.com/micahelv000/Spark/assets/74205460/ac0645eb-501b-457c-97f0-9e551f9af0a5)
-SPARK is an Android application designed to simplify the process of finding available parking spaces in your area.
+SPARK is a free open-source Android application designed to simplify the process of finding available parking spaces in your area.
 With SPARK, users can quickly locate nearby parking spots, view real-time availability, and navigate to their desired destination hassle-free.

 ## Features